Fried-man/blu-ray_to_letterboxd/README.md

 4. Click the green play button

 This will automatically:
+- Kill any existing processes on ports 3002 and 8082
-- Start the proxy server on port 3002
+- Start the proxy server on port 3002 and wait for it to be ready
-- Start the Flutter web app on port 8082
+- Start the Flutter web app on port 8082 and wait for it to be ready
 - Open Chrome to http://localhost:8082

 **Alternative VS Code Launches:**
 - "Launch App (Proxy + Web)" - Starts services without opening Chrome
-- "Start Proxy Server Only" - Only starts the proxy server
+- "Start Proxy Server Only" - Only starts the proxy server (cleans up first)
-- "Start Flutter Web Only" - Only starts the web app
+- "Start Flutter Web Only" - Only starts the web app (cleans up first)

 **Option B: Manual Terminal Commands**